UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API/README.md

 ### Step 6: Testing Endpoints

+Select Endpoint which you want to test and click Try this , provide the inputs and click execute.

 Swagger UI provides a simple interface to test the API.
 You can click on any endpoint to expand it and see options to:

 - **Execute**: Send a request to the endpoint.